 Updating Your SineSpace Project

 This part is easy.
+Follow the instrutions below or check out my installation video.
 On the Unity Hub’s Projects tab, you’ll see your list of projects along with the Unity version that it’s set to work with.
 Click on the disclosure triangle next to the Unity version, it’s circled in the image below.

 When you click on the triangle, you’ll see a menu showing all the Unity versions installed on your machine (your list will probably be different than what’s pictured on mine below).
 Since you already installed 2018.4 in the step above, that version should be on your list.

 Select it, then open your project normally.
 You should see a popup like the one below, asking you to confirm that you want to upgrade your project.
 If you made a backup, then it is safe to proceed.
 Just click the Confirm button and wait as Unity updates your project.

 Once it finishes updating the project, you’ll be in your Unity Editor and ready for the second step.
 To get Unity 2018.4LTS and SineSpace working together, you will need to delete the SpacePack folder and then re-install the SineSpace Editor Pack.
 SineSpace 2018.3 and 2018.4 both use the Editor Pack for 2018.3 – so you can simply re-install the one you are currently using.

 It might be worth taking a couple moments to check the SineSpace Discord and see if you’re using the latest version.
 Head on over to the #alphas or #betas channel and just download what you need (see the image below).